kubestellar/kubestellar/docs/content/direct/troubleshooting.md

 Show the particulars of something going wrong.

-- Show a shell session, starting from scratch
+- Show a shell session, starting from scratch.
+- Show a run of `scripts/check_pre_req.sh`.
 - Report timestamps of when salient changes happened.
 Make it clear which timezone is involved in each one.
 Particularly interesting times are when KubeStellar did the wrong thing or failed to do anything at all in response to something.
 - Show the relevant API objects.
 When the problem is behavior over time, show the objects contents from before and after the misbehavior.
     - In the WDS: the workload objects involved; any `BidingPolicy` involved, and the corresponding `Binding` for each; any `CustomTransform`, `StatusCollector`, or `CombinedStatus` involved.